Configuring Service Chaining with Security Groups

 • Forward

-Drop of a service sequence indicates that the traffic must be dropped when the service in the current sequence is considered as failed.
+Drop indicates that the traffic must be dropped when the service in the current sequence is considered as failed.
 This is the default behavior when no fail-action is configured.

-Bypass of a service sequence indicates that the traffic must be redirected to the next service sequence when the service in the current sequence is considered as failed.
-For a service-chain with a single sequence, traffic would use regular routing like the fail-action option of forward.
+Bypass indicates that the traffic must be redirected to the next service function in the chain when the service in the current sequence is considered as failed.
+For a service-chain with a single sequence, when using bypass traffic would use regular routing like the fail-action option of forward.

 Load-Balancing Methods for Service Functions